 To learn more why not jump to one of the SUP Categories below -

-Allround SUP's are the most popular catergory at The SUP Company and as such are the choice for the majority of paddlers both new and old to the sport.
+Allround SUP's are the most popular category at The SUP Company and as such are the choice for the majority of paddlers both new and old to the sport.
 Allround Stand Up Paddleboards come in different lengths and widths; generally ranging from 9'8" to 11'2" feet in length overall to 31" to 35" inches width.
 This broad range enables a very broad range of paddlers to find a paddleboard which offers a good amount of volume in which allows them to paddle across a wide range of disciplines.
-As a rule Allround SUPs generally glide easily, offer good stability while remaining manoeuvrable and responsive to paddler input.
+As a rule Allround SUPs generally glide easily, offer good stability while remaining maneuverable and responsive to paddler input.
 As you would expect Allround SUP's are extremely versatile and cope with everything from flat-water, cruising, to surfing.

 Some of the best examples of Allround hard board SUP's are the Starboard 10'5 Wide Point and the Fanatic Allwave 10'5 and Jobe Bamboo 10'6.
 While superb examples of Allround inflatable SUP boards would be the Red Paddle Co 10'6 RIDE and a Jobe Aero 10.6.